-How much protein do you need on keto ?
+How much protein do you need on a ketogenic diet?

 - There is a lot of confusion about ‘excess protein’ and whether you can have too much protein on keto.

 - Insulin and protein are used to build and repair your muscles, organs and the other important parts of your body.
 This is an important and beneficial use of protein and insulin.

 - Foods that contain the harder to find nutrients (e.g. potassium, magnesium, choline, vitamin D) typically contain plenty of protein.

 - Actively avoiding protein and can lead to a less nutritious diet.